jniedzie/SVJanalysis_wiki/Pre-selection.md

 ### Output
 The output skimmed ROOT files have 2 trees:
 * `Events`: standard NTuple events tree
-* `Cuts`: a tree with one branch `Efficiency`, having only one leaf, representing pre-selection efficiencies
+* `Cuts`: a tree with one branch `Efficiency`, having only one leaf, representing pre-selection efficiency